PowerPanel/supportpages/en/account_management/my_subscriptions/change_subscription_owner.md

 ![subscription_details](/supportpages/images/pending_transfer.png)

 In here you can click the remove button to deni the transfer.
 Click the green button accept, will make the subscriptions active in your account.

+### Good to know
+- After you have start the transfer to an other customer.
+The status of the subscription will change to "Pending change owner".
+This will give you an over view of the subscriptions are has a pending status.
+- On the moment you click approve on the pending transfers dialog (end users) it will take a while before al actions has been completed.
+Because in some case theire need to process a lot of information in the background.